ALCC01/triage-simulator/README.md

 Triage Simulator is a simple web app that allows healthcare and emergency workers to learn and become familiar with triage protocols for mass casualty incidents.
-The project aims to provide users with a readily available tool to test and refresh their triage skills over their careers.
+The project aims to provide users with a readily available tool to test and refresh their triage skills.
+The app currently supports the START triage algorithm (Benson et al, 1996).

-The app currently supports the START triage algorithm.
+You can see a demo deployment [here](https://triage.pages.dev).

 ## Installation